CsarGrnds/odoo/docker/README.md

 Quick Start
 ===
 - Clone or download this repository
-- Go inside of directory, cd odoo
+- Go inside of directory, cd docker/odoo
 - Run this command docker-compose up -d

 Try any Odoo version in minutes!
 Have fun.